chrisfischer/taw-compiler/README.md

 ### PrettyAstMain.hs
 Main module for the formatter.
 Contains code needed to read and parse a file, and pretty print the parsed AST.

+### tests/Test.hs
+Contains the QuickCheck property verifying correctness between the interpreter and the compiler.

 ## Dependencies
 * [haskeline](https://hackage.haskell.org/package/haskeline) >=  0.7.5.0
 * [llvm-hs ](https://hackage.haskell.org/package/llvm-hs) >=  9.0.1